 My recommendations for the most inexpensive and best places to travel as a college student are the following:

-- Southeast Asia: With some of the cheapest Asian destinations, I especially recommend visiting Indonesia, the Philippines, Vietnam, Cambodia, Laos, and Thailand.
+- Southeast Asia: With some of the cheapest Asian destinations, I especially recommend visiting Indonesia, the Philippines, Vietnam, Laos, Thailand, and Cambodia (especially the Angkor Wat ruins in Siem Reap!).

 - Eastern Europe: If you’re wondering how to travel on a budget in Europe, I recommend visiting locations like the Ukraine, Bulgaria, and Romania.